We don't just talk cars ... we teach how to buy them.

 Both of these were produced in 2003 and 2004 and can be a bit challenging to find, although a little patience can be well worth it.

-With the coming of the ninth generation in 2005, "value" remained one of the Mustang's key draws.
+With the coming of the fifth generation in 2005, "value" remained one of the Mustang's key draws.
 And the redesign brought back images of the old Mustang styles of the 60's.

 This completely redesigned Mustang adopted an all-new chassis following 25 years of the Fox-body platform.
 This run was marked by significantly improved ride quality and more precise handling while it still employed a fairly basic solid-axle rear suspension and rear-wheel drive.
 On the downside, the interior's materials quality remained subpar.